FAQ: DNSSEC

 Is it safe to modify zone configuration concerning DNSSEC?

-Until the zone is securely delegated at the registrar (i.e., the DS record is published), the DNS resolvers do not expect the zone to be signed—therefore, it is safe to modify any DNSSEC-related zone configuration and conduct testing.
+Until the zone is securely delegated at the registrar (that is, the DS record is published), the DNS resolvers do not expect the zone to be signed; therefore, it is safe to modify any DNSSEC-related zone configuration and conduct testing.

-After the DS record has been published in the delegation, you should avoid disabling DNSSEC on the zone, as this can lead to DNSSEC validation errors.
+After the DS record is published in the delegation, you should avoid disabling DNSSEC on the zone, as this can lead to DNSSEC validation errors.

-Can the IBM NS1 Connect® platform serve a zone that has been DNSSEC-signed by myself or another provider?
+Can the NS1 Connect platform serve a zone that has been DNSSEC-signed by myself or another provider?

-DNSSEC is supported on zone transfers from the primary zone (hosted elsewhere) to the secondary zone (hosted by NS1) in which an NSEC or NSEC3 record provides authenticated denial of existence.
-Contact the customer support team if you have any questions or need assistance.
+DNSSEC is supported on zone transfers from the primary zone (hosted elsewhere) to the secondary zone (hosted by NS1 Connect) in which an NSEC or NSEC3 record provides authenticated denial of existence.
+Contact IBM support if you have any questions or need assistance.